okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-users-out/main/index.md

 <StackSelector snippet="localsignout" noSelector/>

-## Next steps
+## See also

-You should now understand how to sign users out of your app and out of Okta.

-Next, you might want to configure self-service registration for your org:
+You might want to configure self-service registration for your org:

 * [Configure self-service registration](/docs/guides/set-up-self-service-registration/)